A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Theoretical R-value and Optimality Theory

 \subsection{The conversion algorithm}

-In this section, we present a systematic approach for converting an arbitrary score $S^c(x,a)$ into a fair score $R^c(S^c)$, which we refer to as the theoretical $R$-value.
-Although the discussion is theoretical in nature, it highlights the existence of a fair score that corresponds to every base score.
+In this section, we present a systematic approach for converting an arbitrary score \( S^c(x,a) \) into a fair score \( R^c(S^c) \), which we refer to as the theoretical R-value.
+Although the discussion is theoretical in nature, it highlights the existence of a fair score corresponding to every confidence score.
 This algorithm can be regarded as a method of \emph{calibration by group}, a widely used technique in the fairness literature (see \cite{Bar17} for an example).
+Our discussion assumes that (a) the score function is known and (b) the distributional information of the scores is available; this is referred to as the oracle setup, which does not involve utilizing labeled training and calibration data \( \mathcal D^{train} \) and \( \mathcal D^{cal} \).